-We currently operate approximately 3,000 miners with hash rate capacity of approximately 185 PH/s.
-Our current fleet comprises approximately 860 Bitmain Antminer S9 ("S9") miners, approximately 190 Bitmain Antminer S17 Pro ("S17 Pro") miners, approximately 10 Bitmain Antminer T17 ("T17") miners, approximately 655 Canaan AvalonMiner 1166 Pro ("1166 Pro") miners, approximately 125 Canaan AvalonMiner 1246 ("Canaan 1246") miners, approximately 106 MicroBT WhatsMiner M30S+ ("M30S+") miners, and approximately 1,040 MicroBT WhatsMiner M30S ("M30S") miners.
+We currently operate approximately 1,900 miners with hash rate capacity of approximately 95 PH/s.
+Our current fleet comprises approximately 860 Bitmain Antminer S9 ("S9") miners, approximately 190 Bitmain Antminer S17 Pro ("S17 Pro") miners, approximately 10 Bitmain Antminer T17 ("T17") miners, approximately 655 Canaan AvalonMiner 1166 Pro ("1166 Pro") miners, approximately 125 Canaan AvalonMiner 1246 ("Canaan 1246") miners, and approximately 106 MicroBT WhatsMiner M30S+ ("M30S+") miners.
 The S9 miners have hash rate capacity of approximately 13 terahash per second ("TH/s") per miner and power consumption of approximately 1,300 watts per miner.
-The S17 Pro miners have hash rate capacity of approximately 40 TH/s per miner and power consumption of approximately 2,200 watts per miner.
-The T166 Pro miners have hash rate capacity of approximately 80 TH/s and power consumption of approximately 3,400 watts per miner.
+The S17 Pro miners have hash rate capacity of approximately 40 TH/s per miner and power consumption of approximately 1,975 watts per miner.
+The T17 miners have hash rate capacity of approximately 40 TH/s and power consumption of approximately 3,400 watts per miner.
 The Canaan 1246 miners have hash rate capacity of approximately 85 TH/s and power consumption of approximately 3,420 watts per miner.
-The M30S+ miners have hash rate capacity of approximately 100 TH/s and power consumption of approximately 3,500 watts per miner.
-The M30S miners have hash rate capacity of approximately 88 TH/s and power consumption of approximately 3,344 watts per miner.
+The M30S+ miners have hash rate capacity of approximately 100 TH/s and power consumption of approximately 3,420 watts per miner.
 We manage our fleet of miners through a combination of internal employees and outside contractors.

 We believe that through our innovative strategic initiatives and existing commercial relationships, we will continue to efficiently secure high-quality equipment necessary to maximize our operational advantages.
 Using our access to and control of environmentally beneficial and low-cost power as leverage, our focus is on sourcing the latest crypto asset mining technology and engaging in transactions to align our interests with those of other key industry stakeholders, including equipment manufacturers and high-performance computing infrastructure managers.
-We are actively adding to our existing fleet of approximately 3,000 miners currently deployed at the Scrubgrass Plant, with a hash rate capacity of approximately 185 PH/s, through the execution of definitive agreements since April 1, 2021 with three suppliers to purchase approximately 26,150 additional miners with a total hash capacity equal to over 2,500 PH/s.
-Approximately 72% of these miners are scheduled to be delivered in 2021, with the next batch scheduled for delivery in October 2021, 21% are scheduled to be delivered in the first quarter of 2022, and the remaining 6% are scheduled to be delivered during the remainder of 2022.
+We are actively adding to our existing fleet of approximately 1,900 miners currently deployed at the Scrubgrass Plant, with a hash rate capacity of approximately 95 PH/s, through the execution of definitive agreements since April 1, 2021 with three suppliers to purchase approximately 27,200 additional miners with a total hash capacity equal to over 2,600 PH/s.
+Approximately 68% of these miners are scheduled to be delivered in 2021, with the first batch having been delivered in October 2021, 26% are scheduled to be delivered in the first quarter of 2022, and the remaining 6% are scheduled to be delivered during the remainder of 2022.
 We expect to house approximately 17,000 miners in our datacenters at the Scrubgrass Plant.
 We have initiated construction of a datacenter for the Panther Creek Plant, and we plan to begin deploying miners there later this year, ultimately deploying 20,000.
 We plan to house our remaining anticipated miners at the Third Plant and one or more additional power generation asset(s).